Halloween (Brooklyn Nine-Nine): Plot

 It is Halloween, but Amy Santiago (Melissa Fumero) is the only one who despises it, citing the low standard everyone makes of it.
 While talking to the gang, Jake Peralta (Andy Samberg) brags that no one would catch him if he were a criminal.
 Raymond Holt (Andre Braugher) overhears and tells him he would catch him easily.
 They then decide to make a bet: Peralta will need to rob Holt's Medal of Valor by midnight.
 If Peralta wins, Holt will need to do Peralta's paperwork and call him his greatest detective; if Holt wins, Peralta will have to work five weekends with no extra salary.

 Terry Jeffords (Terry Crews) finds out that Rosa Diaz (Stephanie Beatriz) went to Catholic school until she dropped out and sets out to find why she left.
 Meanwhile, Santiago and Charles Boyle (Joe Lo Truglio) are assigned with a case to bust a drug deal at a Halloween party, which involves costumes, to Santiago's dismay.
+Boyle, dressed as Mario Batali, tries to show Santiago the fun parts of Halloween, but she gets stuck with a used skeleton costume and keeps running into disgusting scenarios on the case.
 Due to Santiago's insecurity with her costume, she pays Michael Hitchcock (Dirk Blocker) to replace her.
-Peralta uses many schemes to try to get into Holt's office, where the medal is secured in a locked vault that can only be accessed with a key and code that only Holt knows, but encounters problems such as falling through a vent and failing to replicate the key.
+Peralta uses many schemes to try to get into Holt's office, where the medal is secured in a locked safe that can only be accessed with a key and code that only Holt knows, but encounters problems such as falling through a ceiling and failing to replicate the key.

 Jeffords contacts the Catholic school and finds out that Diaz was a good student, but left voluntarily to enter a ballet academy.
 He decides not to tell anyone about it.
 Holt is sent to the interrogation room after Peralta is arrested for trying to climb the building with a blowtorch.
-However, Peralta reveals his plan to Holt: without Holt knowing, Peralta secretly used Diaz to open the cabinet, Jeffords and Santiago to open the office's window, and Jeffords and Boyle to copy Holt's fingerprints on the phone with plastic paper and use it to open the vault.
+However, Peralta reveals his plan to Holt: without Holt knowing, Peralta convinced everyone to help him in exchange for doing their paperwork; he then secretly used Diaz to open the cabinet, Jeffords and Santiago to open the office's window, and Jeffords and Boyle to copy Holt's fingerprints on the phone with plastic paper and use it to open the safe.
 Peralta ends up winning the bet and Holt begins working on the paperwork.
-The episode ends as Diaz attacks an escapee inmate, telling Jeffords that she left the ballet school for punching a classmate.
+Santiago has the rest of the squad dress up in costumes and apologizes to Boyle for her attitude throughout the night.
+The episode ends as Diaz attacks an escapee inmate, telling Jeffords that she left the ballet school for beating up classmates.